TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

                     - "Undo" is performed back to autosave command
                     - The redo will work on nonexisting resources.
             - more resources than in saved

-- Honor playtest spawns but maybe as respawn points only and spawn where the camera is?
-    - think later

 - Prepare comprehensive official resource collection before shipping